-Why is this important?
-An urban center or corridor is any area where you can purchase some of the basic goods or services you might need on a daily basis, such as buying a cup of coffee, going out for lunch or dinner, buying a gallon of milk or a loaf of bread, or getting a haircut — without getting in a car.
+An urban center, urban corridor, or neighborhood center is any area where you can purchase some of the basic goods or services you might need on a daily basis — such as buying a cup of coffee, going out for lunch or dinner, buying a gallon of milk or a loaf of bread, or getting a haircut — without getting in a car.
 20-minute neighborhoods include urban centers and downtown areas, urban corridors, and neighborhood centers with businesses that serve the surrounding residential areas.

 Vibrant centers and corridors depend on a mix of people, jobs, and activities.
 Allowing and encouraging an increasing share of new homes to locate in areas that already have a high concentration of jobs, shopping, infrastructure and transportation options (such as transit) will help achieve the region’s goal of supporting and creating vibrant urban areas.
 Being able to walk, ride a bike, or take transit to work, a restaurant, the park, or a store promotes healthy, active lifestyles and reduces congestion on roads.

 Allowing and encouraging housing in urban centers and corridors also supports transit.
 There is a sharp increase in transit boardings and walk trips in Thurston County where the activity density is greater than about 20 residents plus jobs per acre.
 The more people who ride transit, the more efficient the service, resulting in more people with access to a wide range of jobs, goods, and services without having to depend on a private automobile.

 Thurston County’s urban centers and corridors include some 4,760 acres.
 Within this area there are pockets of high-activity density, such as downtown Olympia (37 jobs plus residents per acre), and low-activity density, such as the stretch of Capitol Boulevard between E Street and Trosper Road (3 jobs plus residents per acre).

 There are two ways of making progress towards achieving this goal: adding housing to existing urban centers, corridors, and neighborhood centers and adding new neighborhood commercial centers to existing residential areas.